October 6-16, 2026

 A day shaped by landscapes, soft encounters, and glimpses of living tradition.
 At the end of the day, we’ll settle in at a traditional and charming bed and breakfast, rich with history.
 (B) (L)

-We may start the day attending the religious ceremony at the UNESCO Heritage Church in Desesti (mid-18th century) where villagers still attend in big numbers, many of them wearing traditional clothes.
+We will begin day three attending the religious ceremony* at the UNESCO Heritage Church in Desesti (mid-18th century), where villagers still wear traditional clothes.

 On the way back to Breb, we may stop at the Museum of the Victims of Communism in Sighetu Marmatiei.
 This museum offers a poignant and powerful look into Romania’s recent history, focusing on the suffering endured by the people under the communist regime.
 It is housed in the former Sighet Prison, where political prisoners were held during the oppressive years.
 Visiting the museum is a deeply moving experience, shedding light on the resilience and sacrifices of those who fought for freedom and human rights.
 It’s a stop that adds emotional depth and historical context to your journey through the region.